 There wasn’t an inherent error or flaw in SAP’s ERP platform that caused the Lidl project to fail.
 In fact, SAP is an industry powerhouse.
 Recognized by Forbes as one of the top 25 most valuable brands in the world, its ERP solutions are among some of the most popular across business sectors.

-Rather, the critical issue with this ERP project was that Lidl unable to effectively prepare their workforce to make smart use of the software’s functionality.
+Rather, the critical issue that lead to failure with this SAP ERP project was that Lidl unable to effectively prepare their workforce to make smart use of the software’s functionality.

 While this sounds like an issue that could easily be avoided, the reality is that it’s all too easy for employees to hold tight to tried-and-true practices.
 This is where organizational change management comes into play.
 This is the structured process of looking at the “people side” of a major, enterprise-wide change.
 From managing resistance to communicating key messages, the steps your company takes to prepare employees before and during the ERP implementation directly affect the project’s outcome.

-Learn From the Lidl ERP Failure and Avoid Similar Setbacks
+Learn From the Lidl ERP System Failure and Avoid Similar Setbacks

 Any time a highly anticipated project fails, it can be devastating to the company involved.
 Factor in a loss of $580 million, and that’s one difficult lesson to learn.